albirrkarim/react-speech-highlight-demo/PROBLEMS.md

 It can be achieved by using deep learning (with python) or other paid TTS API.

-But in this package i just want to make cheap solution for TTS so i just the `window.speechSynthesis`. maybe in the future i will try to integrate with other voice source.
+In this package i just want to make cheap solution for TTS so i just the `window.speechSynthesis`.

+Now this package has Prefer / Fallback to Audio file.

+Options to play:

+preferAudio(if defined) > Web Speech Synthesis > fallbackAudio(if defined)

+see [AUDIO_FILE.md](AUDIO_FILE.md) and the config [API.md](API.md#2a-config)